 Bob Werner, Treasurer

-After my graduating from Embry-Riddle Aeronautical University, I went to work for Delta Air Lines as a line maintenance mechanic at John F. Kennedy International Airport (JFK), working up to a Lead position.
+After graduating from Embry-Riddle Aeronautical University, I went to work for Delta Air Lines as a line maintenance mechanic at John F. Kennedy International Airport (JFK), working up to a Lead position.
 After 12 years in New York, I transferred to Orlando, Florida and worked as a Line Mechanic, Lead Mechanic, Shift Manager, and Station Maintenance Manager.

 Over the course of my 37-year career with Delta, I completed two stints in Frankfurt, Germany, where I opened Delta’s Maintenance Station, and I served as a representative from the maintenance department during the formation of Delta Express.